zEuS0390/zEuS0390/README.md

 </p>

 ## 📖 About me
-I'm very passionate about creating applications and exploring different things.
-I practice every day to become more proficient with my current skills.
-Having a lack of resources does not bother me; as long as there is a working and compatible computer with an internet connection, I can do the work as much as possible.
-I also teach others, not only to share my knowledge with them but also to improve myself.
-Check out my portfolio [here](https://zEuS0390.github.io) to learn more about me and my work.
+I'm a passionate and experienced software developer who loves building applications and exploring new ideas.
+I enjoy playing games, reading articles, watching videos, and coding in different languages.
+I also enjoy helping others by solving problems and sharing knowledge within my expertise.
+If you want to know more about me and my work, please check out my portfolio [here](https://zEuS0390.github.io).

-## 🧰 Languages, Frameworks, and Tools
+## 🧰 Programming/Scripting Languages, Frameworks, Tools, and Technologies
-These are the languages, frameworks, and tools that I have used in my projects.
-I'm interested in learning new things I'm not yet aware of and using them in practice.
-Plus, I'd like to understand more about computers, particularly software applications.
-Like everybody else, I'm still reading and watching from different sources to discover something valuable and relevant to my interests.
+These are the programming languages, frameworks, libraries, tools, and technologies I’ve worked with in my projects and professional experience.
+I’m interested in learning new concepts I haven’t yet explored and applying them in practice.
+I also aim to deepen my understanding of computers, both hardware and software.
+Just as I said earlier, I like reading, especially from different sources, to learn and discover things that are valuable and relevant to my interests.

 ### 📘 Retained Knowledge
 <p align="center">